$2.5B FTC Amazon Prime Settlement Refunds

 FTC Amazon Prime Settlement Overview

-You may be part of a massive $2.5 billion FTC settlement involving Amazon over allegations that the company enrolled consumers into Prime without clear consent and made cancellation unnecessarily difficult.
+You may be part of a $2.5 billion FTC settlement involving Amazon over allegations that the company enrolled consumers into Prime without clear consent and made cancellation unnecessarily difficult.
+Under a stipulated final order, Amazon must provide $1.5 billion in direct consumer refunds and pay a separate $1 billion civil penalty.

-If you are looking for the Amazon Prime settlement claim form, it is available, but it may require a Claim ID or Notice ID from an official settlement notice.
+Eligible Amazon Prime subscribers may receive refunds automatically or through a claim, depending on their account activity and enrollment history.
+If you are looking for the Amazon Prime settlement claim form, it is available, but the online form may require a Claim ID or Notice ID from an official settlement notice.
+Amazon denies wrongdoing and agreed to the order to resolve the case.

 Who Is Eligible for the FTC Amazon Prime Settlement?